rahul-sh00nya/polygon-data-puller/field_documentation.md

 # Documentation for financials.jsonl

 Each line contains financial reporting data for a company.
+The currency is all USD.

 ## Top-Level Fields